dat-ecosystem-archive/design/README.md

 <link type="text/css" rel="stylesheet" href="./../node_modules/dat-design/css/base.css">
 ```
 #### vanilla @import:
-from within a css file in your project, include a relative path to the file you want to include from this repo, which is now in your project's `nodule_modules` directory. not recommended for use in production web apps without a build step that removes the @import, since @import is not performant on the fly.
+from within a css file in your project, include a relative path to the file you want to include from this repo, which is now in your project’s `nodule_modules` directory. not recommended for use in production web apps without a build step that removes the @import, since @import is not performant on the fly.
 ```
 @import './../node_modules/dat-design/public/css/base.css';
 ```